SAP-archive/reason-markdown/README.md

 ## How to obtain support

-Please ask questions or report bugs via `GitHub issues`
+Please ask questions or report bugs via [GitHub issues](https://github.com/SAP/reason-markdown/issues)

 ## Contributing

-Feel free to open a PullRequest with any suggestion and add a description of the bugs you solved/the features you added.
+We welcome external contributions.
+Feel free to open a Pull Request with any suggestion and add a description of the bugs you solved/the features you added.

 ## To-Do